Wider Profile I/O Gaskets

-Before turning to SEM Electronic Materials, the manufacturer considered using copper foil tape, but found it inadequate for several reasons: The frequent opening and closing of the computer caused the foil tape to crack and reduced its shielding effectiveness.
+Before turning to SEM, the manufacturer considered using copper foil tape, but found it inadequate for several reasons: The frequent opening and closing of the computer caused the foil tape to crack and reduced its shielding effectiveness.
 The resulting reduction in shielding effectiveness could cause non-compliance with EMC regulations.
 Copper tape presents risks for assemblers who can cut their hands on its sharp edges.
 With SEM’s flexible, easy-to-use Conductive Silver Tape, the manufacturer resolved these concerns.

 Composed of silver-plated fabric and conductive adhesive, SEM CST delivers average attenuation of 60 dB*, which is more than enough to shield the cable in this application.
 SEM CST also addressed all the manufacturer’s durability and assembly issues.
 With its pliable, but tough nylon ripstop fabric, SEM CST endured a punishing 100,000-cycle flex test simulating the motion of opening and closing the computer’s display cover.
 After this formidable test, SEM’s CST showed no signs of cracking or compromise in shielding effectiveness.